BoogieMonster1O1/kvshort/README.md

 - Make an existing shortlink expire later

 ## License
-This project is licensed under the GNU AGPL - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU AGPL - see the [license](LICENSE.md) file for details.

+## Privacy
+This project is not an IP grabber.
+Read our [privacy policy](PRIVACY.md) for details.